shlomnissan/gleam/docs/pages/manual/custom_shaders.md

 VGLX targets GLSL 4.10 core and every shader must begin with the corresponding version directive.
 Immediately after that is the `#pragma inject_attributes` directive.
 This is a VGLX-specific pragma that injects preprocessor definitions based on the material and program configuration.
 Like the version directive it should always appear at the top of the shader.

 Shader code in VGLX is organized into reusable snippets.
-These snippets declare commonly used attributes, varyings, and uniforms.
+These snippets declare commonly used attributes, uniforms, and varyings.
 They are brought into the shader using standard `#include` directives.
 In the vertex shader we include `vert_global_params.glsl` to gain access to built-in vertex attributes and camera-related uniforms.

 Inside `main` we include `vert_main_varyings.glsl` which defines varyings that are passed from the vertex stage to the fragment stage.
 Together, these snippets provide access to the vertex position attribute `a_Position` and the transformation matrices `u_Projection` and `u_ModelView`, which are required to transform vertices into clip space.